 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\CCM\Security, ClientAlwaysOnInternet = 1

 To troubleshoot CMG client traffic, use CMGHttpHandler.log, CMGService.log, and SMS_Cloud_ProxyConnector.log.
-I will cover more about CMG troubleshooting and other stuff related to it in some other post.
+I will cover more about CMG troubleshooting and other stuff related to it another post.

-Once you setup the SCCM CMG, you can enable remote desktop on SCCM CMG.
-Once you enable remote desktop on CMG, you can the IIS log files from the CMG Virtual Machine.
-Here is a step by step guide on how to enable remote desktop in SCCM cloud management gateway.
+Once you set up SCCM CMG, you can enable remote desktop and access the virtual machine located in Azure.
+Once you enable remote desktop on CMG, you can review the IIS log files from the CMG Virtual Machine.
+Here is a step-by-step guide on how to enable remote desktop in SCCM cloud management gateway.

-When you setup the SCCM cloud management gateway, you must know the CMG log files that can help you to troubleshoot CMG issues.
-There are very few CMG log files and I have listed all the CMG log files in this post.
+When you set up the SCCM cloud management gateway, you must know the CMG log files that can help you to troubleshoot issues.

-Some of the common questions related to SCCM cloud management gateway setup.
+Some common questions related to SCCM cloud management gateway setup.

-CMG stands for cloud management gateway.
-The cloud management gateway (CMG) provides a simple way to manage Configuration Manager clients over the internet.
+SCCM Cloud management gateway (CMG) is an Azure service (PAAS) to manage SCCM clients over the internet.
+The cloud management gateway provides a simple way to manage SCCM clients over the internet.

 You can use New-CMCloudManagementGateway to setup CMG using PowerShell.